 First, let me say that I am pleased that this ceremony takes place in the Concert Hall of this great and famous Opera House.
-I recently saw I described as "lyssel" architectreently as the second of the second second second I think that it was intended to be prise and to fed to the special, the unique qualities of the building.
+I recently saw I described as "lyssel" architectransformer in the second of the second second I think that it was intended to be prise and to fail that it was intended to be prise and to doubt be special, the unique qualities of the building.
 Your expert eyes and ears will no doubt be special, the unique qualities of the building.
 Your expert eyes and ears will no doubt be special, the unique qualities of the building.
 Your expert eyes and ears will no doubt be special, the unique qualities of the building.
-Your expert eyes and ears will no doubt be special, the unique qualities of the building the special second second second criteria presented by its external shape, structure and design, the acoustical standard of this Hall is high and a success.
-The acoustical design and quality of a great hall, agit to be a combination of science and still said to be a combination of science and a long way; I think of that great amphitheaut at Epidaurus where, spellbound, one afternoon, I sat and listened to a rehearsal of a play in a language I did not understand, I am doubt empiriculty, that to hear well you also have to observe, to see the source of the sound well.
+Your expert eyes and ears will no doubt be special, the unique qualities of the building the special sectors and the special the special sectors.
+The acoustical design and quality of a great hall, and to be a combination of science and still said to be a combination of science and a long way; I think of that great amphitheautra at Epidaurus where, spellbound, one afternoon, I sat and listened to a rehearsal of a play in a language I did not understand, I an doubt empirically, that to hear well you also have to observe, to see the source of the sound well.
 Moving forward, we recall the work of Wallace Sabne, the physicist unbo acoustics.
 Subine did on gas, at the beginning of 1919, the year in which I was born.
 Subine was asked to find a remedy for the acoustic deficiencies in the auditorium of investigations greve the first theoretical base for rational sound engineering.
 The first building designed in accordance with his principles was the Boston Symphony Hall which prepared as a great acoustical success.
 Sabine went on to serve as consultant for other significant buildings, and he handed on formulae well known in contemporary practice.
 In contemporary building, the process of has to bring together a team of consultants to indispensable, is the acoustical consultant.
 The contemporary field of acoustical design has to takker and a suppley of external factors.
 There are the bestimg problems of traffic and other noise, and the need for sound isolation; there are problems associated with vibrations caused externally by traffic and internally by the building. the air conditioning plant and building services.
 The demands for more complex services and their associated problems, the state of the service service services of the service service service service services of the profession for analysis of the properties of the short and long term life of the building.
 It, as is likely for the future, architects and designers of buildings will be building the short and long term life of the building.
 It, as is likely for the future, architects and designers of buildings will be called upon to multiplicity, a viriety of uses in their lifetimes, ludgements will need to be made about their capacity to work tolerably well, in uses. terms as well as others, for Those